Mental Health Crisis Services

 Detroit Wayne Integrated Health Network (DWIHN) provides many mental health services.
 They work with Wayne with community programs to support those in need across the region.
 Detroit Wayne Integrated Health Network (DWIHN) offers a range of peer supports, and treatments.

-Their programs are designed to help families and individuals dealing with urgent mental health situations or long-term conditions.
+Their programs help families and individuals dealing with urgent mental health situations or long-term conditions.
 DWIHN also collaborates with organizations like crisis helplines and mobile units to deliver care where it’s needed most.

 Oakland County resources